OPT008: Study and Research Skills 1

 How the module will be delivered

-This module is taught via 19 lectures (PowerPoint with audio) and podcasts (Audio files), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+This distance learning only module is taught via lectures (Powerpoint with audio) and podcasts (audio files), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
 There is an introductory webinar, and a further session of guided online learning.
-This is a distance learning only module.